wp-plugins/wcp-contact-form/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Global changes of the plugin core
+* global changes of the plugin core;

 = 1.1.0 =
 * added form widget;